SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/microsoft-azure-ad-inventory-source.md

 10. **Supported APIs to collect**.
 Select one or more of the available APIs: **Devices** and **Users**.

+11. **Collect Users SignInActivity Data**.
+By enabling the checkbox, signInActivity information will also be included in the user response.
+[Reference](https://learn.microsoft.com/en-us/graph/api/user-list?view=graph-rest-1.0&tabs=http#example-10-get-users-including-their-last-sign-in-time)
+- There are two prerequisites required to collect the signInActivity information.
+    - An Azure AD Premium P1/P2 license.
+    - Read all audit log data[AuditLog.Read.All] permission.

-11. When you are finished configuring the Source, click **Submit**.
+12. When you are finished configuring the Source, click **Submit**.

 ### Error types